-A closely related work to our proposed XML firewall approach is the RBAC mechanism.
-The RBAC model has been used as one of the most attractive solutions to providing security features in different distributed computing infrastructure (Feinstein et al., 1996).
-In an RBAC model, users are assigned roles with permissions, which ensure that only authorised users are given access to certain data or resources.
-A principle motivation behind RBAC is the ability to specify and enforce enterprise specific security policies such that it can map naturally to an organisation's structure.
-Since in a typical organisation, user and role associations change more frequently than role and permission associations, RBAC results in reduced administrative costs as compared to associating users directly with permissions.
-In an RBAC model, a user is a human being or a process within a system; while a role defines a collection of permissions associated with a certain job function within an organisation.
+A closely related work to our proposed XML firewall approach is the role-based access control (RBAC) mechanism.
+The role-based access control model has been used as one of the most attractive solutions to providing security features in different distributed computing infrastructure (Feinstein et al., 1996).
+In an RBAC model, users are assigned roles with permissions, which ensure that only authorized users are given access to certain data or resources.
+A principle motivation behind RBAC is the ability to specify and enforce enterprise specific security policies such that it can map naturally to an organization's structure.
+Since in a typical organization, user and role associations change more frequently than role and permission associations, RBAC results in reduced administrative costs as compared to associating users directly with permissions.
+In an RBAC model, a user is a human being or a process within a system; while a role defines a collection of permissions associated with a certain job function within an organization.
 A permission of a role is an access mode that can be exercised on a particular object or a resource in the system.
 A user can be related to possibly many roles using sessions, which specify the durations of valid role assignments.
 Most of the RBAC models follow the same basic structure of subject, role and privilege.
-However, in a more sophisticated RBAC model, access decisions for an application will depend on the combination of the required credentials of users and the context and state of the system, as well as other factors such as relationship, time and location (Zhang and Parashar, 2004).
-Giuri and Iglio (1997) proposed a RBAC model that provided special mechanisms for the definition of content-based access control policies.
+However, in a more sophisticated role-based access control model, access decisions for an application will depend on the combination of the required credentials of users and the context and state of the system, as well as other factors such as relationship, time and location (Zhang and Parashar, 2004).
+Giuri and Iglio proposed a role-based access control model that provided special mechanisms for the definition of content-based access control policies (Giuri and Iglio, 1997).
 By extending the notion of permission, they allowed the specification of security policies, in which the permission of an object may depend on the content of the object itself.
 Although much work has been done in the area of access control, most of the work is user-centric, where only credentials of the user are considered when granting access permissions.
 Very little work has been done to combine context information with credentials while access control decisions are being made.
-In our XML firewall model, we combine the traditional

-RBAC with the state information to determine access control; thus, our approach can be more flexible and effective in dynamic permission assignments.
+In our XML firewall model, we combine the traditional RBAC with the state information to determine access control; thus, our approach can be more flexible and effective in dynamic permission assignments.